Member Email: Pass: Create! Forget?

 Join us for a 6-class series guiding you through the full process of making clay pots—from throwing on the wheel to glazing.

-Classes meet Tuesday nights on the following dates: May 6, 13, 20, 27 · June 3, 17 (No class June 10)
+Classes meet Tuesday nights on the following dates: March 31st, April 7th, 14th, 21st, 27th, and May 12 (No class May 5th).

 The first 5 weeks we will primarily work on the wheels.
 The final week will focus on glazing your work.